The Savage Curtain: Plot

 Kirk and the others begin to manufacture spears.
 Surak, whose life experiences have taught him that persistent efforts at peace are the best course, obtains permission to go alone to the enemy camp and negotiate.
 Green's group kills Surak and lures the others in by mimicking Surak crying for help.
 Lincoln offers to sneak around and free Surak while Kirk and Spock provide a diversion.
 When Lincoln arrives, he finds Surak's corpse and the waiting Kahless and Green, who fatally wound him.
 He staggers towards Kirk and Spock and tells them to beware, then falls dead with a spear in his back.

 Though now outnumbered two-to-one, Kirk and Spock confront Green's group in battle.
 The “evil” force quickly flees after Kirk kills Kahless and Green.
 Despite the conditions of a fight to the death remaining unfulfilled, Yarnek announces that the experiment is over.
-He concludes that there is nothing different between good and evil because the methods used to fight each other are the same.
+He concludes that there is nothing different between good and evil, because the methods used to fight each other are the same.
 Kirk explains that the similar methods of how the two fight each other does not define them as the same since Yarnek set the conditions.
-What defines them is the things for which each of them fight - Kirk and Spock were fighting for the survival of the Enterprise, the others fought only for power.
+What defines them is the things for which each of them fight — Kirk and Spock were fighting for the survival of the Enterprise, the others fought only for power.

 The Excalbians allow Kirk and Spock to return to the Enterprise.
-Though the mystery of Lincoln and Surak remains unsolved, Spock offers the conjecture that the Excalbians, using their apparent ability to transform matter, transformed other living beings into the likenesses of Lincoln and Surak, then tapped Kirk and Spock's minds to create the personalities which they imagined those historical figures had.
+Though the mystery of the existence of Lincoln and Surak remains unsolved, Spock offers the conjecture that the Excalbians, using their apparent ability to transform matter, transformed other living beings into the likenesses of Lincoln and Surak, then tapped Kirk and Spock's minds to create the personalities which they imagined those historical figures had.
 Kirk notes that the Enterprise may be carrying on the work of Lincoln and Surak, before the ship leaves the Excalbia solar system.